-Got other questions on Trigeminy?
-Check out the complete set of Qaly guides on Bigeminy and Trigeminy:
+Got other questions on PVC or Ventricular Trigeminy?
+See the Qaly guides on PVC and Ventricular Trigeminy:

 In the world of ECG readings, the rhythms can be as fascinating as they are insightful.
 For those wondering about the comparison of "premature ventricular contraction vs ventricular trigeminy", this article aims to provide some clarity.
 Each rhythm presents unique characteristics, which are discernible on your watch ECG and provide a useful insight into your heart's activity.
 Let’s dive in.

 What Are Premature Ventricular Contractions (PVCs)?

 Premature ventricular contractions occur when the ventricles — the lower chambers of the heart — beat prematurely.
 In an ECG, this looks like an early, wide, and bizarre-looking QRS complex that is not preceded by a P wave, and often followed by a compensatory pause.
 Here’s more on what a PVC looks like on your watch ECG.

 Ventricular trigeminy, in contrast, is a heart rhythm disorder in which every two normal beats are followed by a PVC, forming a pattern of normal-normal-PVC.
 On an ECG, ventricular trigeminy is represented by two regular heartbeats followed by an extra beat or PVC, and this pattern repeats.
 Here’s more on what ventricular trigeminy looks like on your watch ECG.